Ramsar County

 Ramsar County (شهرستان رامسر) is in Mazandaran province, Iran.
 Its capital is the city of Ramsar.

 History

-After the 2016 National Census, Chehel Shahid and Jennat Rudbar Rural Districts were separated from the Central District in the formation of Dalkhani District.
-The village of Galesh Mahalleh was elevated to the status of the city of Dalkhani.
+In 2019, Chehel Shahid and Jennat Rudbar Rural Districts were separated from the Central District in the formation of Dalkhani District.
+The village of Dalkhani was converted to a city in 2023.

 Demographics

 Population

 At the time of the 2006 National Census, the county's population was 67,675 in 19,666 households.
 The following census in 2011 counted 68,323 people in 21,889 households.
 The 2016 census measured the population of the county as 74,179 in 25,312 households.

 Administrative divisions

 Ramsar County's population history and administrative structure over three consecutive censuses are shown in the following table.